mnickey/flask_restaurants/README.md

 6. In your web-browser navigate to `http://localhost:5000/restaurants/` or `http://localhost:5000`.

 ####FILE MANIFEST
--finalproject.py -- this is the main file that houses the logic of all the inner-workings.
+*finalproject.py* -- this is the main file that houses the logic of all the inner-workings.
 This file needs to be run to see the final result.
--database_setup.py -- this is the database setup file.
+*database_setup.py* -- this is the database setup file.
--lotsofmenus.py -- Once the database has been setup, this will populate seed data into the database and ready to display by `finalproject.py`.
+*lotsofmenus.py* -- Once the database has been setup, this will populate seed data into the database and ready to display by `finalproject.py`.
 ###CONTACT INFORMATION
 Feel free to contact me with any requests, questions or ideas at [mnickey@gmail.com](mailto:mnickey@gmail.com) .
-###KNOWN BUGS & TROUBLESHOOTING###
+###KNOWN BUGS & TROUBLESHOOTING
 Please submit any bugs to the contact address above.
 I will address them as soon as I can.
-###CREDITS & ACKNOWLEDGEMENTS###
+###CREDITS & ACKNOWLEDGEMENTS
 Special thanks goes to the team at Udacity for their constant professional help, my dog Anna for always knowing when it was time for a break, my lovely girlfriend, Rachelle, for letting me Rubber Duck this code with her.
 ###PENDING FUTURE IMPROVEMENTS
 In no particular order, the future improvements that will be implemented and are currently being addressed are:
 - use of a login_required decorator -- the reason behind this is to reduce the amount of re-used code and make this DRY.
 - Give the user an option to login without having to use either Facebook ro Google+.

 ###CHANGELOG
 For a changelog of all files, please view the history of this git repository.